Skip to main content

 PRICE GOUGING AND SCAM REPORTING

 North Carolina Consumer Protection Agency lines are open to report price gouging and other Helene-related concerns.
-To report, call 1-877-5-NO-SCA.M.
-(1-877-566-7226).
+To report, call 1-877-5-NO-SCAM (1-877-566-7226).

-DONATED CLOTHING AND COLD WEATHER ACCESSORIES
+DONATED CLOTHING, HYGIENE SUPPLIES, AND COLD WEATHER ACCESSORIES

 FARMERS ASSISTANCE